-The HiQV32 has four sets of programmable clocks: VCLK0, VCLK1, VCLK2 and MVLK.
+The HiQV32TM has four sets of programmable clocks: VCLK0, VCLK1, VCLK2 and MVLK.
 Each clock has its own XR register for M,N and P(Divisor) values and can be programmed independently.
 VCLK0 to VLCK2 have extra registers for M and N MSBs.
-VCLK0 and VCLK1 normally are programmed to 25.125Mhz and 28.322Mhz respectively (VGA compatible clocks), VCLK2 is used for non VGA modes.
+VCLK0 and VCLK1 normally are programmed to 25.125MHz and 28.322MHz respectively (VGA compatible clocks), VCLK2 is used for non VGA modes.

 The four clock data registers (XRC0-XRC3) are programmed with the loop parameters to be loaded into the clock synthesizer.
-The Memory and Video clock VCOs both have programmable registers.
+The Memory and Video clock VCO's both have programmable registers.

 The data written to these registers are calculated based on the reference frequency, the desired output frequency, and characteristic VCO constraints as described in the Functional Description.
-From the calculation, the M,N and P values are obtained.
+From the calculation, the M, N, and P values are obtained.

-The clock programming sequences is as following.
+The clock programming sequences is as follows.

 Data is written to registers M, and N, followed by a write to P (Divisor).
-The completion of the write to Divisor (P) causes data from all four registers is transferred to the VCO register file simultaneously and the new clock frequency will start.
+The completion of the write to Divisor (P) causes data from all four registers to be transferred to the VCO register file simultaneously.
+The new clock frequency will start.
 This prevents wild fluctuations in the VCO output during intermediate stages of a clock programming sequence.